rust-lang/book/second-edition/src/ch18-00-patterns.md

 With `let`, we compare the expression against the pattern, and assign any names we find.
 So for example, in our `let x = 5;` case, `x` is a pattern that says "bind what matches here to the variable `x`.
-And since the name `x` is the whole pattern, this pattern effecitvely means "bind everything to the variable `x`, whatever the value is."
+And since the name `x` is the whole pattern, this pattern effectively means "bind everything to the variable `x`, whatever the value is."

 To see the pattern matching aspect of `let` a bit more clearly, consider this